 When awarding alimony in Cibola County, NM, the judge shall consider each spouse’s age, health, education, earning capacity, employment history, medical insurance, the value of any separate property, the estimated share of marital property, the length of the marriage, the standard of living during the marriage, and the needs for each spouse.

-From low spousal income percentages to high spousal income percentages, you can calculate the amount of spousal support in New Mexico here.
+From low spousal income percentages to high spousal income percentages, you can calculate the amount of spousal support here.

 Uncontested Cibola County divorce with children

 Save more time for your children - complete your divorce papers online

 Property division in Cibola County

 As with all the other divorce-related matters, spouses can divide assets on their own and the court will approve their decision if it is fair and reasonable.
 If both parties agree, they can divide their real estate, assets (cars, furniture, lands, etc.), retirement benefits, and debts at their own discretion.

 If the spouses contest each other’s requests regarding property division, the courts of Cibola County will divide marital assets using the dual property model as a community property state.
 Distinguishing between community property and separate property, NM ST § 40-3-8 specify cases in which separate property or quasi-community property falls under the definition of marital property.

 Unless either spouse proves that some property is a gift or jointly regarded as separate property (preferably in writing), the court divides community property equally by assessing its total value.
 Therefore, one spouse may get the family home while the other gets the monetary equivalent of it in the form of stock, artwork, retirement benefits, vehicles, jewelry, and bank accounts.